Chris Myers: Westminster Kennel Club Dog Show (2017–present)

 In 2017, Myers was named host for FS1's evening coverage of both nights of the Westminster Kennel Club Dog Show, initially with WKC Director of Communications Gail Miller Bisher, dog show judge Jason Hoke was added in 2018.
 Myers also in 2017, hosted Fox's annual documentary on the event, Crowned: Inside the Westminster Dog Show.

-Boxing on Fox (2019–present)
+Boxing on Fox (2019)

 In 2019, Myers began doing play-by-play and hosting for Fox's Premier Boxing Champions broadcasts.

-Fox Sports: The Home Game (2020-present)
+Fox Sports: The Home Game (2020)

 Myers hosts the sports and pop culture game show Fox Sports: The Home Game along with two celebrity guests each week.

+IndyCar on Fox (2025–)

+Myers hosted the IndyCar Series on Fox, including the Indianapolis 500 and the season finale with other guests.

 Other appearances

 Myers has hosted shows and events on the Discovery Channel, Tennis Channel, Military Channel, and Marquee Sports Network and has appeared on Jimmy Kimmel Live! numerous times.
-Myers also serves as the play-by-play commentator for Tampa Bay Buccaneers preseason games that air locally on WTSP-TV, after having the same role for WFLA-TV from 2003 to 2010.
+Since 2003, Myers also serves as the play-by-play commentator for Tampa Bay Buccaneers preseason telecasts.
 In 2021 Myers was named as a fill-in announcer for Chicago Cubs telecasts on Marquee Sports.